-Now letโs talk about the star of the show to begin with shall we?
+Now let’s talk about the star of the show to begin with shall we?
 If you are in the states you are probably just thinking of traditional strips packaged, thin or thick.
 There are other choices though.
-Whichever you choose it needs to be defrosted or fresh, frozen bacon wonโt do.
+Whichever you choose it needs to be defrosted or fresh, frozen bacon won’t do.
 More fat is better too for flavor!!

 What kind of bacon can you wrap chicken with?

-- Also known as streaky, American bacon is perhaps the most commonly consumed type.
-It is made from pork belly and is known for its high fat content and streaks of meat.
+Also known as streaky, American bacon is perhaps the most commonly consumed type.
+It is made from pork belly in oven and is known for its high fat content and streaks of meat.
+Canadian bacon, also called back bacon, is a leaner and thicker type of bacon.
+I wouldn’t use this since there isn’t a lot of fat.

-- British bacon is closer to what is known as rashers in the United Kingdom.
+British bacon is closer to what is known as rashers in the United Kingdom.
 It consists of back bacon, but it includes both the loin and the belly.
 We used this so it would wrap around nicely.
+Turkey bacon is a leaner alternative to traditional pork bacon.
+It is made from finely ground turkey meat and typically contains seasonings and flavors to mimic the taste of pork bacon.
+I wouldn’t choose this this time.

-These are just a few examples of the many types available.
 Each has its own unique flavor profile and applications, making it a versatile ingredient that can add a savory touch to any dish.
 I prefer thin to smaller pieces like our Bacon Wrapped Chicken Thighs while thicker works better for longer cook times.

 You can season the outside like you see here underneath the strips or leave as is as those pieces will add a lot as they are.
 Another option is to lay them on and sprinkle a bit of brown sugar to the top so it caramelizes as it bakes when you take off the foil.

 I am a stickler for the poultry I buy and eat.
 There are few things I buy organic and free range and this is one of them.
-I feel like the โothersโ meat texture isnโt as tender and many times a bit tough.
+I feel like the “others” meat texture isn’t as tender and many times a bit tough.
 It is well worth the extra few dollars and just my opinion but worth noting.
-4 pounds is just about perfect for fitting into a 9ร13 pan.
+4 pounds is just about perfect for fitting into a 9×13 pan.

 The best way to bake a whole chicken in the oven is to cover with foil for at least half the bake time, then remove to crisp the skin.
-If you donโt want to use aluminum at all you could use a Dutch Oven instead, cover with the lid and then remove at the end.
+If you don’t want to use aluminum at all you could use a Dutch Oven instead, cover with the lid and then remove at the end.

 Now one night if you wanted a smaller meal you could try our bacon wrapped chicken breast in air fryer instead.